quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 ---

 Although the Farm's landscape was mostly quite flat, there were a few mountain spines thrown in among the fields and rolling hills.
-Because the Farm was not crafted by natural forces, the geography did not need to follow any realistic geological conventions: the mountains that Serĉa and Ben Abn were heading for -- a string of three peaks called *les prêtres du vent* -- rose suddenly from the plains below, decorating the region with their terrifyingly rugged, rocky slopes that reached two kilometers into the air, nearly to the level of the transparent boundary between the Farm's sky and the empty space beyond.
+Because the Farm was not crafted by natural forces, the geography did not need to follow any realistic geological conventions: the mountains that Serĉa and Ben Abn were heading for -- a string of three peaks called *les Prêtres du Vent* -- rose suddenly from the plains below, decorating the region with their terrifyingly rugged, rocky slopes that reached two kilometers into the air, nearly to the level of the transparent boundary between the Farm's sky and the empty space beyond.

 Serĉa quickly realized that this trip would definitely take more than a day.
-He and Ben walked for several hours through a landscape much like the area around Ben's camp before the hills and streams gave way to a terrain of marshy brambles and then later to a flat expanse of fields with the *prêtres* visible upon the upward-curving land in the distance.
+He and Ben walked for several hours through a landscape much like the area around Ben's camp before the hills and streams gave way to a terrain of marshy brambles and then later to a flat expanse of fields with the *Prêtres* visible upon the upward-curving land in the distance.
 By the time they stopped for a midday meal (mainly a bready fruit Ben picked from a field on the side of the path), they must have walked at least ten kilometers, and there was still at least that far to go before reaching the feet of the mountains.

 The path they walked on was lined with fields like the one where they had picked the bread-fruit; a few times they saw people out among the crops, harvesting or simply surveying their bounty.